Alain Montpetit

-Although Montpetit was married to classical ballet dancer Nanci Moretti and had two children with her.
-He had brief encounters with many other women.
+Although Montpetit was married to classical ballet dancer Nanci Moretti and had two children with her, he had brief encounters with many other women.
 He had a more serious affair with Paule Charbonneau.
 One of Charbonneau's friends was Marie-Josée Saint-Antoine, a model from Montreal with the Elite agency, who was to move to New York City.
-On a visit back to Quebec in June 1982, Saint-Antoine convinced her friend to break with Montpetit and communicated this decision to him.
+On a visit back to Quebec in June 1982, Saint-Antoine convinced her friend to break up with Montpetit and communicated this decision to him.

 Saint-Antoine was stabbed to death, on 17 June 1982, upon her return to New York City.
 Strong circumstantial evidence ties Montpetit to this murder.
 Among other things, he gave an alibi to police which, much later, was revealed to be false.
 A witness saw a man who looked like him with Saint-Antoine shortly before she was killed.

 Douglas Coco Leopold, who also worked for CKMF and was a prominent disco radio and TV personality, accused Montpetit of the murder on the air.
 Montpetit sued Leopold for defamation and the case was settled out of court.

 In June 1987, Montpetit went on air while he was evidently under the influence, as he had on some other occasions.
 The manager of the station advised him to get help and assured him that his job would be there for him.
 He was scheduled to go into a rehab on the 12th of June.
 He travelled to Washington DC on the 9th of June and was found dead of an overdose in a Washington hotel room.
 He was 36 years old.
-He was entombed at the Notre Dame des Neiges Cemetery in Montreal.
+He was buried in the Notre Dame des Neiges Cemetery in Montreal.

 A fictionalised version of Montpetit, played by Patrick Huard, is one of the central characters in the 2010 Canadian film Funkytown.